Jiangxi University of Traditional Chinese Medicine: Teaching Staff

-Hospital personnel strength.
-There are more than 1,400 employees (not including the Eastern Hospital), with more than 258 professional titles and above.
+There are more than 1,400 employees (not including the Eastern Hospital).

-Hospital medical conditions are advanced.
-More than 1,600 hospital beds.
-June 2014, construction area of nearly 50,000 square meters of 26-story new medical complex was officially put into use, the new medical complex has a hundred, 1000, 10,000 laminar flow operation room 12.
-Outpatient medical space has doubled.
-The hospital purchased the province's first gem energy spectrum CT, with 3.0T and 1.5T nuclear magnetic resonance, DR, color Doppler and a large number of advanced ultrasound treatment equipment.
-To improve hospital efficiency, the hospital invested more than 2000 million, the construction of digital hospitals.
-The hospital achieved a wireless network full coverage.
+The university hospital has more than 1,600 hospital beds.
+In June 2014, construction area of nearly 50,000 square meters of 26-story new medical complex was officially put into use.
+The hospital purchased the province's first gem energy spectrum CT, with 3.0T and 1.5T nuclear magnetic resonance, DR, color Doppler, and a large number of advanced ultrasound treatment equipment.